vinifmor/bauh/README.md

 ```
 #### Tray icons
 Priority:
   1) Icon paths defined in **~/.config/bauh/config.yml**
   2) Icons from the system with the following names: `bauh_tray_default` and `bauh_tray_updates`
   3) Own packaged icons

 ### How to improve the performance
-- Disable package types that you do not want to deal with ( via GUI )
+- Disable the application types you do not want to deal with
-- If you don't care about restarting the app every time a new supported packaging technology is installed, enable `single_dependency_checking`.
-This can reduce the application response time, since it won't need to recheck if required technologies are available for every action you request.
+- If you don't care about restarting the app every time a new supported package technology is installed, enable `single_dependency_checking`.
+This can reduce the application response time, since it won't need to recheck if the required technologies are available on your system every time a given action is executed.
-- If you don't mind to see the applications icons, you can disable `download: icons: false`.
+- If you don't mind to see the applications icons, you can disable them via `download: icons: false`.
 The application may have a slight response improvement, since it will reduce the IO and parallelism within it.
 - Let the `disk_cache` always enabled so **bauh** does not need to dynamically retrieve data every time you launch it.

 ### Files and Logs
-- Installation logs are saved at **/tmp/bauh/logs/install**
+- Installation logs and temporary files are saved at **/tmp/bauh**
 - Some data about your installed applications are stored in **~/.cache/bauh** to load them faster ( default behavior ).

 ### [bauh-files](https://github.com/vinifmor/bauh-files)
-- It is a separate repository with some files downloaded by **bauh** during runtime.
+- It is a separate repository with some files downloaded during runtime.

 ### Code structure
 #### Modules